-We asked the young people why they were not considering an apprenticeship.
-31% said they had not even thought about them which returned the highest response, closely followed by, they did not know what they wanted to do, and difficulty getting to an apprenticeship both with over 28%.
+31% said they had not thought about apprenticeships.

+28% did not know what they wanted to do,

+28% had difficulty getting to an apprenticeship

 This was further supported by Swindon Borough Councils Post 16 Survey when most parents and carers stated transport and travel times were an issue.

-Focus group feedback
+Qualitative feedback.

+A focus group was also held with the youth cabinet members for Wiltshire.
+A padlet was set up to gather their thoughts on apprenticeships https://padlet.com/annette120/u2qwg4bk1otxmlgs

-What may stop you considering an apprenticeship Schools tended to push university as a post 18 option More support available to apply for university than an apprenticeship Home educated do not have the same opportunity to learn about apprenticeships I can't do what want as an apprenticeship Getting to an apprenticeship would be a issue Choosing an apprenticeship is very final My parents want me to go to Uni Not great jobs I don't know enough about them https://padlet.com/annette120/u2qwg4bk1otxmlgs
+What may stop you considering an apprenticeship Schools tended to push university as a post 18 option More support available to apply for university than an apprenticeship Home educated do not have the same opportunity to learn about apprenticeships I can't do what want as an apprenticeship Getting to an apprenticeship would be a issue Choosing an apprenticeship is very final My parents want me to go to Uni Not great jobs I don't know enough about them